miaoski/docker_open5gs/README.md

 ![RST at port 5060](https://raw.githubusercontent.com/miaoski/docker_open5gs/gh-pages/screenshots/RST-5060.png)

-If your cellphone stuck on ipsec (like mine), the PCAP looks like the one below.
+If your cellphone stuck on IPSec (like mine), the PCAP looks like the one below.
 However, it means almost every function in the system works (only RTPEngine and FHoSS are not tested.)